johnkerl/miller/docs6/src/online-help.md

 </pre>
 <pre class="pre-non-highlight-in-pair">
 Usage: mlr [flags] {verb} [verb-dependent options ...] {zero or more file names}

-If zero file names are provided, standard input is read.
-Example: mlr --csv sort -f shape example.csv
+If zero file names are provided, standard input is read, e.g. mlr --csv sort -f shape example.csv

-Output of one verb may be chained as input to another using "then", e.g. mlr --csv stats1 -a min,mean,max -f quantity then sort -f color example.csv Please see 'mlr help topics' for more information.
+Output of one verb may be chained as input to another using "then", e.g. mlr --csv stats1 -a min,mean,max -f quantity then sort -f color example.csv

+Please see 'mlr help topics' for more information.
 Please also see https://johnkerl.org/miller6
 </pre>